-Macarons have been a French favorite since the 8th century A.D.
-These decadent treats are a sweet meringue based confection and filled with all sorts of filling which are usually jams, buttercream or ganache.
-My boyfriend brought me these delicious fall favorites from Cameo Macaron in Boston this weekend.
+Macarons have been a French favorite since forever.
+These sweet treats are a meringue based confection and filled with all sorts of filling which are usually jams, buttercream or ganache.
+Matt brought me these delicious fall favorites from Cameo Macaron in Boston this weekend.
 The variety was 6 macaroons, they were Creme Brûlée, Pistachio, Peanut Butter & Jelly, Dark Chocolate, Espresso Bean, and Island Coconut.
-The Creme Brûlée was my personal fav!
+The Creme Brûlée was my favorite!

 These have inspired me to try to make my own!
 (I know how difficult they can be to make, but I think I will give them a try)